sfzeng/design-specs/specs/capri/object_lifecycle_management.md

 Generally, users use API to define lifecycle rules on bucket, and then OpenSDS wil scheduling according to those rules and manage the movement of objects.
 For each rule, there are two main factors:
-1. Time: When to take action, we use days after the creation of an object to define.
+- Time: When to take action, we use days after the creation of an object to define.
-2. Action:
+- Action:
-	a.
-Expiration: delete object.
+	- Expiration: delete object.
-	b.
-In-cloud transition: transition from one storage tier to another in the same backend.
+	- In-cloud transition: transition from one storage tier to another in the same backend.
-	c.
-Cross-cloud transition: transition from one backend to another.
+	- Cross-cloud transition: transition from one backend to another.

 ***There are three options described as below, we need to choose one of it.***